NedNedyalkov/IlvAlbumOptimizer/README.md

 ﻿# ILV Album Optimizer
-## _Sleeve/Unsleeve whole album/collection with a single click_

-ILV Album Optimizer is a windoews application that helps with sleeving and unsleeving you illuvium beyond album.

-## ⚠⚠⚠This software or its developers will never ask for your seed phrase or ask you to sign any transactions!⚠⚠⚠
+### ⚠⚠⚠This software or its developers will never ask for your seed phrase or ask you to sign any transactions!⚠⚠⚠
+### ILV Album Optimizer is a windoews application that helps with sleeving and unsleeving you illuvium beyond album with a few clicks!

 ## **[Recomended]** Usage with Firefox